rgwch/ioBroker.dingz/README.md

 ![](rsc/dingz_2.jpg)

+Find out the release you're interessed in: <https://github.com/rgwch/ioBroker.dingz/releases> and copy/paste the address of the .tar.gz link.

 Read the warning and click "install" if you agree anyway.

 The adapter should then be in the admin pages's list:

 ![](rsc/dingz_3.jpg)